architext-game/architext/README.md

 - We could use DB read-only replicas to reduce the load on the main database.
 - We could shard the database by world, so that each instance serves a subset of the worlds.
 - We could index the database!

+# Methodology

+## Test-Driven Development

+I am developing Architext using Test Driven Development (TDD).
+I tend to keep only use-case tests.
+They ensure that the system behaves as expected while allowing me to change the inner workings of the system without having to update the tests.
+And because of the Ports & Adapters architecture I can easily test whole use cases without worrying about infrastructure or mocks.

+The way I write a new functionality usually follows this pattern:

+1. Write tests covering the functionality you want to implement.
+In the case of a new use case, I would write a test that covers the entire flow of the use case.

+2. Design the new pieces of code needed to implement the functionality, and write unit tests for them.
+Most of these unit tests will be deleted once the use-case tests pass.
+They are only here to help me describe the functionality and as acceptance tests.

+3. Implement the functionality until the unit tests pass.
+Return to step 2 until the use-case tests pass.

+4. Remove most of the unit tests created in step 2.
+The use-case tests already check that the modules do their job, so they are not needed anymore.
+Only keep unit tests for complex functionality that could easily break.

+> I use small throwaway tests to aid myself while developing.
+Why not keep them?
+I don't want to make the system more rigid than it needs to be and maintaining tests of code that is likely to change often.
+>
+> What doesn’t often change are the requirements of the use cases, so those are the tests that I keep.
+They ensure the system is still working as expected while letting me change most of the inner workings of the system without having to update them.